logo

 “Oh, come on!
 I wouldn’t want to listen to the dickhead’s bullshit story right now!” she snapped, annoyed.
 “It’s hot enough already, and besides, we’ve been doing nothing lately except monkeying around.
 We should go now!”

 I tried to look at her reproachfully again, and I made sure she noticed it this time.
-It was true that the “dickhead” was a total dickhead, but even dickheads like him had some rudimentary feelings, and her vicious remark had probably hurt his.
+It was obvious that the “dickhead” was a true dickhead, but even dickheads like him had some rudimentary feelings, and her vicious remark had probably hurt his.

 “Don’t worry about it!”
 The bum shrugged when he saw I was embarrassed about my assistant’s behavior.
 “My unfortunate life story is just a marketing trick anyway.
 I tell it to people just to make them throw me a cigarette butt or two.
 Do you have any, by the way?”